dbt-labs/docs.getdbt.com/website/blog/2023-01-17-grouping-data-tests.md

 When thinking about real-world scenarios, we're naturally inclined to think about key risks and mechanistic causes.
 However, in the more abstract world of data, many of our data tests often gravitate towards one of two extremes: applying rote out-of-the-box tests (nulls, PK-FK relationships, etc.) from the world of traditional database management or playing with exciting new toys that promise to catch our wildest errors with anomaly detection and artificial intelligence.

 Between these two extremes lies a gap where human intelligence goes.
-As with real-world systems, analytics engineers could create more effective tests by embedding the context they have on the real-world data _generating_ process and the technical data _production_ process (a subject which [I've written about previously](https://emilyriederer.com/post/data-error-gen/)).
+As with real-world systems, analytics engineers could create more effective tests by embedding the context they have on the real-world data _generation_ process and the technical data _production_ process (a subject which [I've written about previously](https://emilyriederer.com/post/data-error-gen/)).
 While such expressive tests will be unique to our domain, modest tweaks to our mindset can help us implement them with our standard tools.
 This post demonstrates how the simple act of conducting tests _by group_ can expand the universe of possible tests, boost the sensitivity of the existing suite, and help keep our data "on track".
 This feature is [now available in dbt-utils](https://github.com/dbt-labs/dbt-utils#grouping-in-tests).

 ## Grouped Checks

 Group-based checks can be important for fully articulating good "business rules" against which to assess data quality.
 For example, groups could reflect either computationally-relevant dimensions of the ETL process (e.g. data loaded from different sources) or semantically-relevant dimensions of the real-world process that our data captures (e.g. repeated measures pertaining to many individual customers, patients, product lines, etc.) Such checks can make existing tests more rigorous while others are only expressible at the grouped level.

+### Only Expressible
-_Only Expressible:_ Some types of checks can only be expressed by group.
+Some types of checks can only be expressed by group.
 For example, in a dataset containing train schedules across a transit system, an `ARRIVAL_TIME` field might not be unique; however, it would (hopefully) always be unique for a specific `TRACK` and `STATION`!

+### More Rigorous
-_More Rigorous:_ Consider a recency check (i.e. that the maximum date represented in the data is appropriately close to the present.)
+Consider a recency check (i.e. that the maximum date represented in the data is appropriately close to the present.)
 If the data loads from multiple sources (e.g. tickets purchases through web, a mobile app, or a station kiosk), a check of the maximum date could pass the check if any one source loaded, but unless the data is grouped by source and _each_ group's maximum date is checked, stale data could go undetected.

 ## Case Study: NYC Subway Data